vdsm/virtual-dsm/readme.md

       RAM_SIZE: "2048M"
     ```

-  * ### How do I give the container a dedicated IP address?
+  * ### How do I give the container its own IP address?

-    By default the container uses bridge networking, and is reachable by the IP of the docker host.
+    By default the container uses bridge networking, and uses the same IP as the docker host.

     If you want to give it a seperate IP address, create a macvlan network that matches your local subnet, for example: